shubhomb/shubhom.com/content/home/about.md

 +++

-# Hey!
+# Hello!
-## Welcome to my website.
-I work with computer vision at [Nirenberg Neuroscience] (https://nirenbergneuroscience.com/) in New York, New York.
-I like to think about new ways to responsibly leverage the immense capabilities artificial intelligence provides, including the social and environmental issues we face today.
-As part of that, I also work with [Greenstand](https://greenstand.org/home) on a variety of machine learning problems.
+Welcome to my site!
+I'm an engineer working on computer vision and an optogenetic prosthetic at [Bionic Sight](https://www.bionicsightllc.com/) in New York City.
+I like to think about new ways to responsibly leverage the immense capabilities artificial intelligence provides, especially with regards to social and environmental issues we face today.
+As part of that, I  work with [Greenstand](https://greenstand.org/home) on a variety of machine learning problems in my free time.

-Outside of work, I'm a huge soccer and basketball fan and enjoy spending time with my friends and family.
-In creating this site, my goal is to share a bit about myself and the things I'm working on periodically.
-Take a look around and feel free to get in touch!
+Outside of work, I'm a big fan of soccer and basketball and enjoy learning new things about the world, through the arts, travel, or through my family and friends.
+I certainly enjoy writing- this website contains essays I write periodically about a variety of topics, but I also semi-regularly post creative writing on [my newsletter](https://shubhom.substack.com/).